 A floating deck can add visual interest to an otherwise mundane yard and provide a smooth surface above grass-dwelling insects that's ideal for entertaining.
-They look expensive and custom, but a two-person team could easily build a floating deck over the course of a few weekends – given the right tools, materials and plenty of patience.
+Floating decks look expensive and custom, but a two-person team could easily build one over the course of a few weekends – given the right tools, materials and plenty of patience.
 To make the process easier, plug in your desired dimensions into any deck designer website and receive a custom report on everything you'll need to complete your floating deck.

 Gather Your Tools and Materials

-To start the project, you will need a shovel or auger, a level, a drill and rill bits, grass-safe spray paint and a gravel.
-You also should have 10 concrete deck blocks, 10 6-by-6 pressure-treated posts that are 2 feet long, three 2-by-10 pressure-treated beams that are 16 feet long, 15 2-by-8 long pressure-treated joists that are 16 feet long, 34 1-by-6 deck boards that are 16 feet long, 20 steel post caps, 22 2-by-12 joist hangers, 35 3-inch countersinking deck screws and 350 3-inch flathead stainless steel deck screws.
+To start building a 16-foot square deck, you will need a shovel or auger, a level, a drill and drill bits, grass-safe spray paint and a gravel.
+You also should have 10 concrete deck blocks, 10 6 X 6 pressure-treated posts that are 2 feet long, three 2 X 10 pressure-treated beams that are 16 feet long, 15 2 X 8 long pressure-treated joists that are 16 feet long, 34 1 X 6 deck boards that are 16 feet long, 20 steel post caps, 22 2 X 12 joist hangers, 35 3-inch countersinking deck screws and 350 3-inch flathead stainless steel deck screws.

 Prep the Ground